 What prompted your interest in plain language?

-When I was employed as a technical writer, I took seriously the idea that technical writers should be user advocates.
-I was also completing my master’s degree in English at the University of North Texas.
+When I was first employed as a technical writer, I took seriously the idea that technical writers should be user advocates.
+I was also completing my master’s degree in English at the University of North Texas in the late 1990s.
 I took a class from Dr. Brenda Sims on style in technical writing.
 Plain language was listed among some topics that we might pursue in the course.
-I found the federal government’s website on plain language, and I was hooked.
+I found the federal government’s website on plain language (plainlanguage.gov), and I was hooked.

 How are readability and plain language related?

 I think the answer to this question depends on whom you ask.
 Readability scores assess the surface level of a text: how many words there are, how many syllables the words have, how long the sentences are, and so on.
 Some think readability scores can predict readers’ success with a text; some don’t.
 Readability scores don’t account for the visual presentation of information or the helpfulness of any visuals.
-I think readability scores are useful tools, but I don’t think they eliminate the need to conduct usability tests with readers.
+I think readability scores can be somewhat useful, but I don’t think they eliminate the need to conduct usability tests with readers.

 What are some factors that indicate a need to write in plain language?